uwlib-cams/MARC2RDA/Working Documents/Draft Field By Field Spreadsheets/readme.md

-To convert .xsl from Google Sheets and convert to these:
+To convert .xsl from Google Sheets to .csv for this folder:
-Instructions
 ---

 1. Copy both files into the directory containing the files you want converted